 The 400 years also saw the city developing into one of India’s prettiest cities with artificial lakes, royal palaces for every season and weather, mansions, gardens, and what not.
 Having visited it now, I can understand why many foreigners consider this city as a wedding destination.
 Surrounded by hills on all sides, plenty of lakes, palaces on hire, and a salubrious climate, this is a just about as perfect a location as one can get.
 Add to this the allure of royals and local Rajput history and you have the perfect exotic quotient that appeals to many.

-I spent a couple of days exploring Udaipur, wandering in the alleyways of its old city, touring the famous City Palace (which deserves a post of its own) on the banks of the Lake Pichola, visiting memorials and gardens, stuffing myself with sweets, picking souvenirs and bandhini dupattas, going on boat rides… Presenting some images from my wanderings in Udaipur :-)
+I spent a couple of days exploring Udaipur, wandering in the alleyways of its old city, touring the famous City Palace on the banks of the Lake Pichola, visiting memorials and gardens, stuffing myself with sweets, picking souvenirs and bandhini dupattas, going on boat rides… Presenting some images from my wanderings in Udaipur :-)

 Udaipur is a nice, cozy size for a city and exploring it at my own pace was entirely possible.
 And the locals were friendly and ever ready for a chat — be it shopkeepers or rickshawalas or chaiwalas — and an opportunity to share nuggets of their city with me.
 It was a shopkeeper who pointed me to shop selling the best sweets I have ever eaten.
 Similarly, it was a rickshawala who took me to a small shop selling bandhani dupattas in unimaginable colours and shades.